-For the most up-to-date information, use this page:
+For the most up-to-date information on fishing in Canada, use this page:

 Ontario Fishing Information

-For a complete list of season dates, fish species limits, gear and bait restrictions and all other regulations for fishing in the Quetico, visit the Ontario Fishing Regulations.
-In addition, if you wish to save time at the Cache Bay Ranger Station, you may purchase your fishing license in advance over the phone at 800-667-1940.
-This process takes 4 weeks through the mail.
+For a complete list of season dates, fish species limits, gear and bait restrictions, and all other regulations for fishing in Quetico Park, visit the Ontario Fishing Regulations.

-Or better yet: Download the Quetico (Ontario Zone 5) Fishing Regulations PDF – (1.14 MB) and get only the info that relates to the Quetico park, and skip all the other mumbo jumbo.
+Or better yet: Download/Print the Quetico (Ontario Zone 5,6) Fishing Regulations or get the PDF.
+This is only the info that relates to the Quetico Park, and skip all the other mumbo jumbo.

-Effective in 2008: Live bait and leaded jig heads are NOT allowed in the Quetico and barbless hooks are required.
+Effective in 2008: Live bait and leaded jig heads are NOT allowed in the Quetico Park and barbless hooks are required.
 There are no exceptions!
 You are allowed to clip the barbs as you use them.
 A great alternative to live bait is Berkeley GULP.
 We supply both unleaded jig heads and Berkeley GULP in our store.
 If you have questions while you’re here, ask our outfitters.

 If you have never had an Outdoors Card, you can purchase a “Non-Canadian Resident Temporary Fishing Outdoors Card and Application” from one of more than 1,800 license issuers across the province.
 The Non-Canadian Resident Temporary Fishing Outdoors Card and Application does not include the fishing license tag.
 The fishing license tag will be a separate paper permit.